harness/developer-hub/docs/software-supply-chain-assurance/ssca-policies/overview.md

 * With the artifact details, the step retrieves the SBOM of the given artifact.
 * From the policy sets, the rules are evaluated against each component within the artifact's SBOM.
+* If violations are detected based on the SSCA Policy evaluation criteria, the pipeline may issue a warning and proceed further, or it may generate an error and terminate.
-* Finally, a report is generated, highlighting any identified policy violations.
+* Finally, a report is generated, highlighting the identified policy violations.